aerickt/lapwing-for-beginners/src/Chapter-21.md

 # Chapter 21: Theory principles wrap-up

 ## Intro
 This page serves as a reference for all the miscellaneous theory principles that only apply to a few words.
-It's not important to explicitly memorize the content on this page as you will likely encounter these situations in everyday writing.
+It's not important to explicitly memorize the content on this page, as it is very likely these situations will arise in everyday writing.

 When you do find odd entries via the lookup tool, first consult this page.
-If you cannot find an explanation, free to contact me on Discord (@aerbg).
+If you cannot find an explanation, free to contact me on Discord (@aerbg) or [start a discussion on GitHub](https://github.com/aerickt/lapwing-for-beginners/discussions) (login required).
 It may be that I have not yet documented the oddity here or that the entry itself may be incorrect.

 ## Acronyms

 For capitalized acronyms, Lapwing treats these as regular words for the most part.
-Write the first stroke with the asterisk and the number key, but continue the rest of the acronym with regular theory rules, although, it is generally okay to break steno order.
+Write the first stroke with the asterisk and the number key, but continue the rest of the acronym with regular theory rules.
+It is generally okay to break steno order.
 Usually writing an acronym involves spelling the letters it is made up of.
 For short acronyms, it can also be faster to fingerspell.

 - AWOL `#A*EU/WOL`
 - LAN `#HRA*PB`